Phillip Mantyh Class of 2015

 Prior to Booth: I worked for eight years in wealth management, as a private banker at Societe Generale for two years, and then as a consultant and head of wealth advisory at Aforge Finance for six years in Paris.

-Career plans: I am recruiting for VC, PE, or IB in Singapore.
+Career plans: I am recruiting for consulting.

 Use three adjectives to describe your experience at Chicago Booth: Awesome, intense, and diverse.

 What do you consider a "must visit" place of "must do" activity in Chicago?
-Concerts in the Millennium Park in August, the Lyric Opera of Chicago, and the Art Institute of Chicago.
+Concerts in Millennium Park in August, the Lyric Opera of Chicago, and the Art Institute of Chicago.

 Ruben Kogel Class of 2014